MSUSAzureAccelerators/MSUSAzureAccelerators.github.io/_contributing-to/reference-architectures-guidance.md

-# Guidelines for Reference Architectures on MSUS Solution Accelerators
+# Guidelines for Reference Architectures on MSUS Solution Accelerators (DRAFT)

 ## What is a Reference Architecture?